jacebenson/cedar/docs/docs/authentication.md

 :::tip how to tell if an integration is official

 To tell if an integration is official, look for the `@cedarjs` scope.
-For example, Redwood's Auth0 integration comprises two npm packages: `@cedarjs/auth-auth0-web` and `@cedarjs/auth-auth0-api`.
+For example, Cedar's Auth0 integration comprises two npm packages: `@cedarjs/auth-auth0-web` and `@cedarjs/auth-auth0-api`.

 :::